Are you a reading “tutor”?

 As parents, you are legally allowed to have your child come to ALS during the school day once a week for one-on-one private sessions.
-In the rare event that your child's school has any an issues with that, they can contact us for more information through the number on our absent we give you.
+In the rare event that your child's school has any an issues with that, they can contact us for more information.

 What program or approach do you use when teaching reading?

 We use the Phonographix program when teaching phonics.
 Our instruction and methods are aligned with the science of reading which is backed by years of scientific research.
 Many other popular phonics programs, commonly adopted by school districts and other providers, tend to use a multitude of rules and encourage blends and letter names.
 We find these methods to be a hurdle for struggling readers.
 We do things differently because we keep it simple, hands on, and most importantly, effective!

 We incorporate a multisensory approach to phonics lessons that combine visual, auditory, handwriting and kinesthetic-tactile activities.
 A multisensory approach can help focus a child’s attention and enhance their memory and ability to learn.

 How long should we expect to have our child work with you?